Trevor Evans (politician)

 Trevor Mark Evans (born 28 August 1981) is a former Australian politician who was a member of the House of Representatives from 2016 to 2022, representing the Division of Brisbane.
 He was a member of the Liberal National Party of Queensland, and sat with the Liberal Party in federal parliament.
-Evans served as the Assistant Minister for Waste Reduction and Environmental Management in the Morrison government from May 2019 until May 2022.
+Evans served as the Assistant Minister for Waste Reduction and Environmental Management in the Morrison government from May 2019 until his defeat in May 2022.

 Early life

 Evans was born on 28 August 1981 in Tweed Heads, New South Wales.
 He is one of four children born to Norm and Carol Evans.
 He was educated in government schools in Mitcham, Victoria; Elimbah, Queensland; and Beerwah, Queensland.
 Evans holds the degrees of Bachelor of Economics and Bachelor of Laws (Hons.) from the University of Queensland.
 He was the first member of his family to attend university.

 Professional career

 Evans was an investigator with the Australian Competition & Consumer Commission from 2004 to 2007, an economist with the Queensland Competition Authority from 2008 to 2009, the chief of staff to then Shadow Minister for Health Peter Dutton in 2010, and an economist with Seqwater from 2011 to 2012.
 Before his election in 2016, Evans was the chief executive officer of the National Retail Association from 2012.